SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

     avoid initial ajax call if pre-populated
     add settings, edit button? start open etc.

+master recipe:
+check import carries on ok after timeout check zip => json doesn't cause issues recipes in editor/recipes -> available in dev?

-* update import so only occupation and occupation labels that are required for the jp set are imported
+* update import so only occupation labels that are required for the jp set are imported
 * we should explicitly set (and check) required and multiple settings for all content pickers
 * add Enable Admin Menu filter to recipe